sserov/telegram-digest/README.md

 ## Digest Format

-The digest is automatically structured by AI-generated categories based on the actual content of posts.
+The digest is automatically structured with AI-identified categories based on content.
-Uses **Markdown formatting** for better readability in Telegram:
+Uses **HTML formatting** when sent to Telegram (converted from Markdown internally):

+- **Bold** for category names and headlines
+- Clickable links to source posts
+- `<blockquote>` for detailed summaries
+- Categories and news sorted by importance

 ```
 **📊 ML/AI Digest — 06 October 2025**